danjrauch/dash/README.md

 ## Story

 dashdb is being developed as a hobby project.
+It strives to allow for the storage and search of entities and relationships through a tableless architecture.
+In other words entities and relationships are first class types.
+It supports a cypher-like, derivative query language.
 Development began on December 1 2018.

 ### Source